datafold-dev/datafold/doc/source/index.rst

 * **Daniel Lehmberg** (|dl-link| :octicon:`link-external`)

-  - from 5/2022 postdoctoral researcher at (1)
+  - from 5/2022 postdoctoral researcher at Technical University of Munich (1)
-  - from 3/2018-5/2022 PhD candidate at both (1) and (2) with funding from the German Research Foundation (|dfg| :octicon:`link-external`), grant no. KO 5257/3-1.
+  - from 3/2018-5/2022 PhD candidate at both Munich University of Applied Scienes (1) and Technical University of Munich (2) with funding from the German Research Foundation (|dfg| :octicon:`link-external`), grant no. KO 5257/3-1.

 * **Felix Dietrich** (1, |fd-link| :octicon:`link-external`)